atoms-ufrj/EmDee/README.md

   This will build the shared and static libraries (libemdee.so and libemdee.a).

 ### Running the tests:

-* Run the label **install** from the Makefile with administrator permissions:

-        sudo make install
-  This will copy the library, c header, and fortran 2003 header-like files) to your system folders (`/usr/local/lib/` and `/usr/local/include/`) and run `ldconfig`.

 * Run the label **test**